When I left University and planned to leave my home country,

 - Admiralty Law is based on marine rules called the ‘Rolls of Oléron’ enacted by Eleanor of Aquitaine in the 13th century.
 They make fascinating reading.

-- On the east coast of Île d’Oléron, the small port and marina at Boyardville is a great place to enjoy the island’s seafood
+- In France, on the east coast of Île d’Oléron, the small port and marina at Boyardville is a great place to enjoy the island’s seafood

 - Home of France’s best oysters, the oyster trail on the island of Oléron reflects grinding work and art